sodadata/docs/soda-cl/failed-row-samples.md

 For example, you may wish to limit the columns from which Soda draws failed row samples, or limit the volume of samples.
 Further, you could customize a query to run an aggregate metric such as `avg` on a discount column, for example, and return failed row samples that you can compare to an anomaly such as rows with a discount greater than 50%.

-To add a custom failed row sample query to a user-defined check in an agreement or in a checks YAML file, add a `failed rows query` configuration as in the following example.
+To add a custom failed row sample query to a user-defined check using SodaCL, add a `failed rows query` configuration as in the following example.
 {% include code-header.html %}
 ```yaml
 checks for retail_orders: